Mattshark89/OpenFlight-VRC/README.md

 To fine-tune the flight settings, select the WingedFlight GameObject inside of the prefab and check the Inspector.
 Check the README.md file within the Package for more details.

+It is recommended that if you add OpenFlight to your world, that you tag your world with OpenFlight so users can find it easier!

 ## I want to add an avatar to the list!